Green-Fingers-App/gardeningApp/docs/_posts/2024-09-18-tech-stack.md

 Backend (Server):

 - Flask:
 The backend will be built with Flask, a lightweight and flexible Python framework.
 Flask allows us to build APIs quickly and handle requests between the mobile app and the server.
-It’s ideal for creating RESTful APIs that can query the plant database, process location and sunlight data, and provide users with real-time recommendations.
+It’s ideal for creating RESTful APIs that can query the plant database, process location, and sunlight data, and provide users with real-time recommendations.

 Database:
-- NoSQL (MongoDB):
+- MongoDB (NoSQL):
 MongoDB will be used as our NoSQL database.
 Since we are dealing with unstructured data (such as different plant types, sunlight conditions, and user preferences), MongoDB provides flexibility in storing and retrieving this data.
 The schema-less nature of MongoDB allows for easy updates as we scale the plant database with new information.